rmminusrslash/machine_learning_project_template/README.md

 ## Set up

-- (optional): install pyenv to confortably switch between python versions and install a recent python version
+- (optional): install [pyenv](https://github.com/pyenv/pyenv#installation) to comfortably switch between python versions and install a recent python version
 - activate the installed python version with `$ pyenv local *python_version*` or use the already present python version
 - define the python version in pyproject.toml and in .github/workflows/pytest.yaml and the .pre-commit-config.yaml
 - update the project name in pyproject.toml
+- (optional): point poetry to your pyenv python version `$ poetry env use ~/.pyenv/versions/*python_version*/bin/python`
 - install dependencies with `poetry install`.
 Commit the file poetry.lock that contains the installed dependencies.
 - activate the environment with `poetry shell` and run `pre-commit install` to set up the git hook scripts in the .git directory of your project